pauloreis-ds/Machine-Learning-ROADMAP/1 - Classification/README.md

         The class for the normal state is assigned the class label 0 and the class with the abnormal state is assigned the class label 1.

-- Multi-class classification ---> is the traffic light green, yellow or red?
+- Multi-class classification ---> is the traffic light green, yellow or red?<br>

-        It refers to those classification tasks that have more than two class labels.
+**It refers to those classification tasks that have more than two class labels.**
-        ---

 <p align="center">
   <img src="images/2binary vs muilti-class.png" width="500" />
 </p>